arieh/HistoryManager/README.md

 ![Screenshot](http://github.com/arieh/HistoryManager/raw/master/screenshot.png)

+*NOTE: version 1.0 will add an non-backward-compatible change with the events system. make sure you read the README*

 How To Use
 -------------
 For both classes, you must supply a blank.html (comes with the package), and point the classes to it (for IE<8 support). by default the classes assume it's location at the root dir.